 ___ Request transcripts from every college you ever attended and send to LSAC.

-___ Take the LSAT if you did not take it in June.
+___ Take the LSAT if you did not take it in June, or if you are taking it a second time.
 It is better to take it in October than in December!

 ___ Complete last draft of personal statement.

 ___ Submit application materials as early as possible.

 ___ Thank professors for writing letters!

 ___ Check to be sure applications are complete.